 The Australian National University is established by an Act of Federal Parliament.

-Foundation stones are laid for The John Curtin School of Medical Research and the Research School of Physical Sciences.
+Foundation stone is laid for the Research School of Physical Sciences.

 Laboratories for the Research School of Physical Sciences, the University's first permanent buildings, are opened.